-WELCOME to the Greater DuPage Wild Ones where you will be able to:
+Welcome to the Greater DuPage Wild Ones

-- Learn about NATIVE PLANTS enhancing your landscape
+- Learn about NATIVE PLANTS enhancing your landscape as they feed nature

 - See rare wildflowers on our NATURE WALKS

-- Enjoy hearing excellent speaker presentations
+- Hear excellent speaker presentations in colder months

 - Obtain rare seeds from Northern Illinois native plants at our Seed Exchange